skilled-reflection/skilled-reflection.github.io/c05-gdn-pri.md

 here thinking.
 Reflect only enough to improve your actions.

-Your garden allows you
+Visualizing your life as a garden allows you to ground actions and plans.
-to ground the many goals of your life into a medium the mind is well-equipped to analyze: visual space.
+The mind analyzes well with visual space. into a medium the mind is well-equipped to analyze: visual space.